HarshscGithub/Atarbals-Modern-Antivirus/README.md

 ## 💡 Introduction
 I am Harsh Chaudhari.
 I was born in 2007 in India.
 I started HarshscGithub project on GitHub at 9 of November 2020.
 I started this project with my first launch of Dashing AntiVirus in December 2021.
 Dashing Antivirus was basically just an idea of Ki-Lo Antivirus but I had no intention of making Ki-Lo Antivirus.
 But Dashing Antivirus was too poor so after Ki-Lo Antivirus 2.5 launch Dashing Antivirus was inserted in Ki-Lo Antivirus Repository.
 Now I have been talking about Ki-Lo Antivirus so let me tell something about it.
 After Dashing Antivirus Launch (Dec 2020) I went offline because of no interest in Github then came online again in 18 July 2021 because of sudden intrest in Kilo-Antivirus 1.0 then 1.5 ... last version Kilo-Antivirus 2.5.

 This is whole new antivirus.
 This antivirus has modern UI and is written in Python 3.0 with Tkinter.
 This antivirus is prior to Ki-Lo antivirus 2.0.
-Atarbals Modern Antivirus's code is entirely re-written but it is still based on Ki-Lo Antivirus because it's too hard to change the fundamental of UI.
+ProteCTKers Antivirus's code is entirely re-written but it is still based on Ki-Lo Antivirus because it's too hard to change the fundamental of UI.

  <p align="left">
   <img width="500" alt="Tkinter Designer GUI" src="https://user-images.githubusercontent.com/90396120/139038255-0e84b18a-b5cf-4c27-96ea-22a46d9a357b.png">